-Today, this recipe is best known as Brown Stew Chicken, but in my time it was called Fricasseed Chicken.
+Today, this recipe is best known as Jamaican Brown Stew Chicken, but in my time it was called Fricasseed Chicken.
 Either way, it’s the same thing: chicken browned and simmered in a richly flavoured gravy.
-In this video I show you how really easy it is to make.
-If you’re using whole chickens, go to my video to learn how to Cut a Whole Chicken into perfect pieces for this dish.
+Here I show you how easy it is to make Brown Stew Chicken!
+If you’re using whole chickens, go to my video to learn How to Cut a Whole Chicken into perfect pieces for this dish.

 We Jamaicans like to season our meat before cooking it.
 In my case, I like to season it the night before, if possible, to give the herbs and spices time to infuse into the meat.
 If you don’t have time for that, I do suggest that you let the chicken marinate in the seasonings for a least one hour before frying.